Estimate Time4 min

 True or false: I can't save enough to make a difference

 False.
 Consistently saving small amounts can add up over time.
-Time is an important factor in saving success, thanks to compounding.
+Time is an important factor in saving success2, thanks to compounding.
 As your investments earn a return, those returns are reinvested and have the potential to earn returns of their own.

 You can also ask friends and family to make gifts to your child's college savings account instead of new toys at birthdays and holidays.
 Those extra contributions can help boost your saving efforts.
 Every little bit helps and every dollar saved is potentially one less dollar that may need to be borrowed.